BIGJRA/BIGJRA.github.io/rejuv.md

 there is an advantage built in to the field!
 All the Pokemon except Mega-Metagross are slow, and on Glitch field, the faster Pokemon has a +1 critical hit chance.
-This means that any Pokemon holding a Razor Claw or Scope Lens that is faster than any of Saki’s Pokemon has a 50% chance of doing critical hits, meaning that half of the time you can ignore the defense boosts granted by the seeds of Bronzong and Aggron.
-What’s more, a high crit move like Night Slash will have a 100% chance of breaking through!
+This means that any Pokemon holding a Razor Claw or Scope Lens that is faster than any of Saki's Pokemon has a 50% chance of doing critical hits, meaning that half of the time you can ignore the defense boosts granted by the seeds of Bronzong and Aggron.
+What's more, a high crit move like Night Slash will have a 100% chance of breaking through!
 Another strategy you can consider is bringing your own defensive Pokemon.
-Just like with Saki’s team, defense will then translate to special attack, allowing you to hit hard Special type moves (especially Fire).
-Physical type moves (especially Ground and Fighting) are also decent here, as the wonder room swaps Saki’s team members’ relatively poor special defense to the defense stat.
+Just like with Saki's team, defense will then translate to special attack, allowing you to hit hard Special type moves (especially Fire).
+Physical type moves (especially Ground and Fighting) are also decent here, as the wonder room swaps Saki's team members' relatively poor special defense to the defense stat.

 Win to get *TM91 Flash Cannon* as well as the Forgery Badge.
-At this point, if you have at least 3 points with Saki you’ll get more Relationship Points (Saki +4, Amber +4, Venam +4).
+At this point, if you have at least 3 points with Saki you'll get more Relationship Points (Saki +4, Amber +4, Venam +4).

-Right afterwards, if you have at least 3 points with Amber, you’ll get even more Relationship Points!
+Right afterwards, if you have at least 3 points with Amber, you'll get even more Relationship Points!
 (Amber +4, Venam +4)

 Relationship Point Choices: